Hometown: Springfield, Missouri

 College: Davidson College

-At Davidson College, Liz was a member of the women’s varsity swim team and was on the school record holding 800 free relay and also swam the 100 and 200 butterfly and 500 freestyle.
-Originally from Springfield, Missouri, Liz graduated from Davidson in 2014.
-At Davidson, she was also part of Connor Eating House, a service/social group on campus.
+Originally from Springfield, Missouri, Liz graduated from Davidson College in 2014.
+At Davidson, Liz was a member of the women’s varsity swim team and was on the school record holding 800 free relay and also swam the 100 and 200 butterfly and 500 freestyle.
+She was also part of Connor Eating House, a service/social group on campus.
 During the summer of 2012, she studied abroad in Ghana through Davidson’s anthropology program.
 While in Ghana, Liz took an anthropology course, taught kindergarten, tutored at a school and took drumming and dancing lessons.
 Liz is finishing up graduate school at CU Denver in medical anthropology in May and is moving to Baltimore in August to attend Johns Hopkins School of Public Health where I study mental health policy and am a research assistant and teaching assistant in the policy department.
 I am also a yoga teacher at a studio in Baltimore.
 In my free time, I enjoy running, open water swimming, hiking, biking and traveling with her family.